"Kingfisher" Book Discussion and Pear Cupcakes with Salted Caramel Frosting

 Explain the conundrum of Todd Stillwater’s cooking.
 How could his food look “Like a sweet explosion of fireworks, like edible music...beautiful little piece of art, food jewelry-it tasted like nothing.
 Mist...cloud.
 Just.
 Nothing”?
 Did that represent him in a way as well “He shows you a face to fall in love with, then he starves you.
 You can never have it, and you can’t live without it”?
 Why were people so desperate for more, since it satisfied nothing?

 How was Pierce able to break the sorceress’s spell in the mansion?
 What was her critical mistake, and why was it a mistake?

 - Todd and Carrie’s foods were described in terms of art and music.
 One of Carrie’s dishes was called “a chord for the palate.”
 How can a dish have different “notes” and create a musical “chord”?
 What are some examples of foods that are lower notes, and higher notes?
 What makes two foods balance each other, but three can create a deeper flavor and balance?
 Can you think of any examples Carrie made, or that you’ve tasted or created?

 In the kitchen at the Kingfisher Inn, Carrie created the intriguing combination of pears poached with vanilla and peppercorns, drizzled with salted caramel and grated lemon peel.
-To recreate this in a cupcake form, I poached brown pears in a pepper vanilla sauce with a little lemon juice, chopped them up and put them in yellow cupcake batter, and topped it with the most delicious salted caramel buttercream you’ll ever taste.
+To recreate this in a cupcake form, I poached brown pears in a vanilla sauce with a little lemon juice, chopped them up and put them in yellow cupcake batter, and topped it with the most delicious salted caramel buttercream you’ll ever taste.
 Below is the recipe for Poached Pear Cupcakes with Salted Caramel Frosting.